 Notice: I'm an affiliate for Amazon as well as other companies.
 Any links in this article may be affiliate links.
 I always appreciate it if you purchase something using my affiliate links.
 Doing so helps me to raise a little extra money that pays for the costs of running this site.
 And it allows me to continue bringing you quality content, all without costing you a thing!
 Thanks!

-Here are the basic guidelines for eating a nutrient rich, real food diet:
+Here are the guidelines for eating a nutrient rich, real food diet:

 Get rid of the white flour!

-This flour has no nutritional value and should be avoided completely.
-It is best to use whole grains that have been prepared traditionally through soaking, sprouting or fermentation (sourdough).
-Grains can cause a significant amount of digestive issues, but soaking, sprouting or fermenting them can reduce digestive issues…and it makes the nutrients in the grain easier for the body to absorb and use.
+This flour has little nutritional value and should be avoided completely.
+It is best to use whole grains that have been prepared traditionally through soaking, sprouting, or fermentation (sourdough).
+Grains can cause a significant amount of digestive issues, but soaking, sprouting, or fermenting them can reduce digestive issues…and it makes the nutrients in the grain easier for the body to absorb and use.
 For some, it’s better to avoid grains altogether, especially if food intolerances are present.

-I’ve found that unsalted varieties are often just the veggie and water.
+I’ve found that unsalted varieties are often just veggies and water.
 You can add a little sea salt while cooking.
 With canned veggies, look for those without added sugar or artificial sweeteners.
-Canned fruit packed in juice or water are the best bets.
-Also, look for a brand that uses BPA free linings in their cans.
-Some brands like Eden Foods have stopped using it, and carry a line of canned beans, tomatoes, fruits and more.
+Canned fruit packed in juice or water is the best bet.
+Also, look for a brand that uses BPA-free linings in their cans.
+Some brands like Eden Foods have stopped using it, and carry a line of canned beans, tomatoes, fruits, and more.